 After trying out many rental companies over the years I finally found one I can rely on with Zest. you only have to flick through a few guides to see they have joined me on many adventures around Portugal.
 The website is super easy to use and the customer service is excellent.

 TIPS FOR HIRING A CAR IN DOURO VALLEY

 Get fully comp – Driving round teeny tiny roads has potential to cause bumps and scratches.
-Save yourself the paranoia and pay for fully comp with no excess.
+Save yourself the paranoia and pay for fully comp with no excess (this comes free with Zest).
 Then go fourth and enjoy those wiggly roads.

 Drive slowly – It sounds obvious but its amazing how we get so used to driving fast at home.
 Take your time navigating the roads here and benefit from the gorgeous views they reveal.

 Fill up the tank – Petrol stations aren’t that easy to find once you’re out in the wild of the Douro Valley so make sure you’re not on empty.
 Fill up in the bigger towns such as Peso da Régua, Lamego or Pinhão.

 We had so much fun exploring the Douro with a car and 100% recommend this as an experience for anyone visiting the area.